 If your SBA 8 a BD Program Application is ultimately denied, then you can submit a Request for Reconsideration.
 There is a timeline to do so.
 However, you may want to now utilize the help of an experience 8a certification consultant.
 This is because it is probably your first opportunity to legally protect your rights for appeal.
 Once the SBA denies your 8a application, you cannot introduce new evidence on appeal.

-If you need help with getting 8a certified, or preparing your small business 8a application, call our 8a certification consultants at 1-800-601-5518 for a FREE initial consultation.
+If you need help with getting 8a certified, or preparing your 8(a) business development (bd) program application, call our 8a certification consultants at 1-800-601-5518 for a FREE initial consultation.